The In-Depth Guide to Bitcoin That Won’t Leave You Frustrated

 1. How Bitcoin Came to Be

 Bitcoin was invented by an anonymous person under the pseudonym Satoshi Nakamoto.
-In October 2008, he published a paper and circulated it throughout the cryptographic community.
+In October 2008, Nakamoto published a paper on blockchain and circulated it throughout the cryptographic community.

-In 2009, Nakamoto completed the code for the Bitcoin software and also invited other people from the open source community to contribute to it.
+In 2009, Nakamoto completed the Bitcoin software’s code and invited other people from the open-source community to contribute.

 He mined the first block himself on January 3, 2009.
-As per the public records of his Bitcoin addresses, he currently owns an amount of Bitcoin worth over $19 billion – making him the 44th richest person in the world.
+As per the public records of his Bitcoin addresses, Nakamoto currently owns Bitcoin worth over $40 billion, making him one of the wealthiest people in the world.

-But no one really knows who Satoshi Nakamoto is.
-There have been many investigations by journalists, and it’s been speculated that he is various students or celebrities, but nothing has yet been proven.
+No one knows who Satoshi Nakamoto is.
+There have been many investigations by journalists.
+People have speculated that he is various students or celebrities, but nothing has yet been proven.
 It may sound ridiculous, but some have even claimed that Satoshi Nakamoto is a time traveler from the future.

-What isn’t up for debate is that by inventing Bitcoin, Satoshi Nakamoto has revolutionized the concept of money, solving many of the problems that occur with the use of traditional currency.
+What isn’t up for debate is that by inventing Bitcoin, Satoshi Nakamoto has revolutionized the concept of money, solving many of the problems that occur with traditional currency.

-We all know how to withdraw cash from an ATM and how to buy a pack of gum.
+We all know how to withdraw cash from an ATM and buy a pack of gum using that cash.
 But how many of us actually know why these transactions work?
-Why does everyone accept that these metal discs and strips of paper have any value?
+Why does everyone accept that our plastic credit cards and paper money have any value?

 Well, traditionally, currency was bound to some physical commodity, like gold.
 So, for instance, in the year 1900, gold was worth $20.67 per ounce.
 That meant that the U.S. government was only allowed to mint $20.67 worth of currency if it had an ounce of gold in the reserves to back it up.
 It also meant that any holder of U.S. currency could go to the government and exchange it for its equivalent worth in gold.